Nada-bkh/GymApp/README.md

 # GymApp
-Back office gym app using spring for backend and react for frontend
+Back office gym website using spring for backend and react for frontend